nanditaattawar/Social-Distancing-Detector/README.md

 # Social-Distancing-Detector
-Social Distancing Detection by Identification of distance between two individuals  using OpenCV, Numpy and Scipy in Jupyter Notebook
+Social Distancing Detection by Identification of distance between two individuals in a crowd using OpenCV,YOLOv3 model,Numpy and Scipy in Jupyter Notebook